wendivoid/SipClient/Readme.md

 # Nirah

-**WIP** Not much to see here yet, This project is currently commited stupidly to back up my current progress.
-Changes frequently and isn't garenteed to work.
+**WIP** Not much to see here yet Changes frequently and isn't guaranteed to work.

 ## Project Structure
     .
     ├── core                   # Core Library Files
-    ├── data                   # example data used for testing ├── gjs                    # Development Frontend
+    ├── data                   # example data used for testing ├── gjs                    # Development Front End
     └── nirah                  # The actual daemon binary

 ### Core